Peng Pai: Hailufeng Soviet

 A Statue of Peng Pai in Haifeng, Guangdong Province, China.

 On April 12, 1927, Chiang Kai-shek and his right wing in the KMT launched the historic incident of "Party purge" or "Shanghai massacre of April 12 Coup".
 Many prominent Communist and left wing members of the KMT along with tens of thousands of the masses suspected pro-CCP were imprisoned or slaughtered.
 Peng Pai was elected as a member of the CCP Central Committee on the 5th National Congress held in Wuhan during April and May.
 He was lately appointed as a member of the CCP Front Committee led by Zhou Enlai for organizing and directing the Nanchang Uprising launched on August 1 of that year.
 He was elected as a member of CCP Politburo on the August 7th Emergency Meeting of the party.
 Peng Pai returned to Guangdong following the Nachang Uprising troops, and established the Hailufeng Soviet after successful organizing and launching an armed uprising in Haifeng and Lufeng counties in mid November.
 He was the President of the Hailufeng Soviet, the 1st Soviet in Chinese history.
 As a reply to the "White Terror" launched on April 12 by Chiang Kai-shek and the KMT, the Hailufeng Soviet engaged in a "Red Terror".

+Dutch historian Frank Dikötter claimed that Peng Pai had suggested to the Soviet's followers that they should eliminate 40 per cent of the population, listing 28 undesirable "classes" of people, including soothsayers, prostitutes, incurably sick, priests and the elderly.
+Frank Dikötter's views on China history are highly controversial and have drawn criticism from other historians including Kathleen L. Lodwick, Alan Baumler, Timothy Brook, Felix Wemheuer, Cormac Ó Gráda, Anthony Garnaut, Andrew G. Walder, Brian DeMare, Daniel Leese, Fabio Lanza, Ian Johnson and Philip Short.

 In the spring of 1928, less than four months after its inauguration, the Hailufeng Soviet was crushed by KMT troops with overwhelming superiority.
 Peng Pai left Guangdong for Shanghai following CCP Central Committee's directive.

 In July 1928, on the 6th National Congress of the CCP, Peng Pai was elected as a Politburo member and served as the Secretary of the Central Agrarian Movement Committee and a member of the Central Military Affairs Commission of the CCP.